 Much like Baby’s Breath and other spray flowers, Goldenrod is often a filler flower that helps stiffen up and give body to an arrangement of looser single blooms.

-Goldenrod flowers are beautiful, versatile, and full of symbolism.
+Goldenrod flowers are beautiful, versatile, and full of meaning and symbolism.
 Whether you use them to remind you of the warmth of the sun or the joy of something new, they’re a great addition to any garden or flower arrangement.